Big January Giveaway - Click Here For More Details

-Book a great value travel insurance before you land in Morocco.
+Book a great value travel insurance before you land in Morocco from just *

 Trusted travel insurance for Morocco

-Moroccos exotic, exciting atmosphere makes it a fantastic worldwide destination, and with Holiday Extras travel insurance, you can dive in head first without the risk.
-If your tour operator runs into problems or your flights are cancelled our policies can help to reimburse you, and you can enjoy the plethora of new experiences with the secure comfort of medical cover for declared pre-existing conditions, and unforeseen medical expenses.
+Morocco's exotic, exciting atmosphere makes it a fantastic worldwide destination, and with Holiday Extras' travel insurance, you can dive in head first without the risk.
+If your tour operator runs into problems or your flights are cancelled our policies could help to reimburse you, and you can enjoy the plethora of new experiences with the secure comfort of medical cover for declared pre-existing conditions, and unforeseen medical expenses.

 Why Holiday Extras makes sense for Morocco travel insurance

-When you arrange travel insurance for Morocco youll appreciate our efficient service and generous cover levels.
-You can choose from three cover levels to suit your trip:
+You can choose from four cover levels to suit your trip:

-If you need to make multiple trips to Morocco our annual policy, which offers the same protection as Premium cover, can save you time and money over the course of the year.
-Booking travel insurance for Morocco takes an average of just ten minutes, or seven clicks online, so you can get your new policy quickly and without fuss.
+If you need to make multiple trips to Morocco our annual travel insurance policy, which offers the same protection as a single trip policy, could save you time and money over the course of the year.

 Things to remember when visiting Morocco